Effective Date: January 1, 2023

 If you are a candidate applying for a job at Okta, we may receive Personal Data about you from third parties for business purposes, such as through background checks (educational, employment, criminal, and financial information), publicly-available sources (like social media accounts, including LinkedIn for identifying candidates), feedback about your application and from interviews, and other third parties that may provide feedback about your application.

 For our professional services work, as a processor or service provider, Okta may also receive Personal Data about you to perform its obligations under its contract with a third party.
-Okta partners may also share your business contact information with Okta as part of their recommendation to your organisation to become an Okta customer.
-If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining organisation, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.
+Okta partners may also share your business contact information with Okta as part of their recommendation to your organization to become an Okta customer.
+If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining organization, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.

 Essential cookies.
 Essential cookies are required for website functionality and security.
 For example, authentication, security, and session cookies may be required for our website or products to work.

 Functional cookies.
 We use functional cookies to help enhance our websites’ performance, for market research, or other analytics or advertising that is not tied to a specific individual.
 For example, we may use Google analytics to help us track how many individuals visited our websites.
-We may also utilise HTML5 local storage cookies for the reasons described in this section.
+We may also utilize HTML5 local storage cookies for the reasons described in this section.
 These types of cookies are different from browser cookies in the amount and type of data they store and how they store it.

 Targeting or advertising cookies.
 We use targeting and advertising cookies to help us understand our marketing efforts and to reach potential customers across the web.
 For example, we contract with third-party advertising networks that may track your activity over time and across different channels, including our websites, email activity, and other websites and applications that display advertisements.
 They may use this tracking information to understand and predict your interests, to display an advertisement for Okta on another website, or email you with a marketing communication for an Okta product.